Jay-0310/DBMS_Notes/Week-1.markdown

 # Database Management Systems (Week 1 Notes)

 ## 1. Introduction to DBMS
-A **Database Management System (DBMS)** is a software that provides systematic storage, retrieval, and management of data in an organized manner.
-It serves as an interface between the user and the database.
+A **Database Management System (DBMS)** is a software system that provides systematic storage, retrieval, and management of data in an organized manner.
+It serves as an interface between the user and the database, ensuring data integrity, security, and efficient access.

 ### Why Databases?
-Databases are used to manage large amounts of data efficiently in various applications such as:
+Databases are essential for managing structured and unstructured data in various applications, including:
-- Banking (Transactions)
-- Airlines (Reservations)
-- Universities (Registrations, Grades)
-- E-commerce (Order Tracking)
-- Manufacturing (Inventory Management)
+- **Banking**: Transactions, account management, fraud detection.
+- **Airlines**: Flight reservations, ticketing, and schedules.
+- **Universities**: Student registration, course enrollment, grading.
+- **E-commerce**: Order tracking, inventory management, recommendation systems.
+- **Manufacturing**: Production planning, inventory control, supply chain management.
+- **Human Resources**: Employee records, payroll, tax deductions.

 ### Drawbacks of File Systems
-Before DBMS, file systems were used to store data, but they had several limitations:
+Before the emergence of DBMS, file systems were used for data storage, but they had several drawbacks:
-- Data Redundancy & Inconsistency
+- **Data Redundancy & Inconsistency**: Multiple copies of the same data lead to inconsistency and storage inefficiency.
-- Difficulty in Data Access
+- **Difficulty in Data Access**: Retrieving specific data required custom programs.
-- Data Isolation
-- Integrity Problems
-- Atomicity Issues
-- Concurrent Access Problems
-- Security Issues

----

-## 2. DBMS Abstraction Levels
-DBMS provides **three levels of abstraction**:
-- **Physical Level**: How data is stored physically.
-- **Logical Level**: Describes what data is stored and its relationships.
-- **View Level**: Describes only a part of the database (used for security or simplicity).

----

-## 3. Data Models
-A **Data Model** is a collection of concepts used to describe data:
-- **Relational Model** (Focus of this course)
-- Entity-Relationship Model
-- Object-Based Models
-- Semi-Structured Models (XML)
+- **Data Isolation**: Different formats in multiple files made integration difficult.
+- **Integrity Problems**: Ensuring constraints (e.g., balance > 0) was challenging.
+- **Atomicity Issues**: Failure during a transaction could leave the database in an inconsistent state.
+- **Concurrent Access Problems**: Multiple users accessing data simultaneously could lead to conflicts.
+- **Security Issues**: Controlling access to sensitive information was difficult.

 ---